LindaBetz/Network_Life_Events_Psychosis/README.md

 Patient-data used in this project come from the ongoing Personalised Prognostic Tools for Early Psychosis Management (PRONIA) study (www.pronia.eu) and are currently not publicly available.

-Linda T. Betz & Nora Penzel are shared first authors have conceptualized the code for the analyses.
+Linda T. Betz & Nora Penzel are shared first authors and have conceptualized the code for the analyses.

 In case of questions, please do not hesitate to contact us (linda.betz@uk-koeln.de, nora.penzel@uk-koeln.de).